You are looking at your marriage and thinking “I married the wrong person”

 See, the way marriage is set up, you can turn the wrong thing into the right thing.
 Just because they were wrong for you before the marriage doesn’t mean they aren’t right for you in marriage.
 You can work your way into love, into a good marriage.

 (Again, if you are in abusive marriage, if your husband is addicted, a habitual cheater, I am not saying those are right or you need to accept them.
+Please get help now.
 Read this article for more insights Christian Marriage and Divorce: To The Wife Who Has Done Enough)

 Help For Your Marriage